Why Salisbury has the perfect combination of grit and medieval charm #hometowns

 Go see

 As one of the country’s most recognisable landmarks, Stonehenge is indisputably worth a visit.
-Drive and be prepared for slow moving traffic as everyone rubbernecks as they pass, or take the shuttle bus from the train station.
+Drive and be prepared for slow-moving traffic as everyone rubbernecks as they pass, or take the shuttle bus from the train station.
 If you plan your visit at the summer or winter solstice you can get right up and touch the stones; for the rest of the year you’re separated by a barrier and the wrath of the English Heritage stewards.

 Have a kip

 With its abundance of pubs, there are plenty of options for central accommodation in the city, but if you want to stay in the same establishment as royalty, The Chapter House has you covered.
-Rumoured to have hosted Kings Charles I & II, this hotel is just across the road from the Cathedral Close and the stone used to build the Cathedral was cut here.
+Rumoured to have hosted Kings Charles I and II, this hotel is just across the road from the Cathedral Close and the stone used to build the Cathedral was cut here.
 It also has a restaurant and pub attached.
 Doubles from £125.

 Join our new commenting forum